-- (2) a list of the necessary capital and operational resources to be procured and public facilities, if any, to be constructed; - (3) identification of the use, if any, of private property for transit improvement programs;

-(4) identification of the municipal department responsible for administering the transit improvement programs; provided, that for a program involving a TID consisting of more than 1 municipality, the program plan shall designate a lead municipality responsible for managing the program;
+- (2) a list of the necessary capital and operational resources to be procured and public facilities, if any, to be constructed; - (3) identification of the use, if any, of private property for transit improvement programs; - (4) identification of the municipal department responsible for administering the transit improvement programs; provided, that for a program involving a TID consisting of more than 1 municipality, the program plan shall designate a lead municipality responsible for managing the program;

-- (5) a proposed management and operational plan regarding transit service delivery within the TID, which may include contracting for transit service management with an existing regional transit authority, a transportation management association, or a private service entity; - (6) the duration of any transit improvement programs, which shall be a minimum of 3 years and shall not exceed 6 years after the transit service start date; - (7) a list of the entities participating as partners in a transit improvement program; - (8) the means for setting policy and making decisions related to the transit improvement program; - (9) the target start date for the collection of funds and initiation of transit service within the TID; - (10) a careful consideration of how the TID can fill public transportation gaps not currently provided by publicly accessible local, regional, or state transit services; and - (11) a proposal for communication and collaboration between any municipalities involved in establishing the TID, any regional transit authorities and transportation management associations with relevant jurisdiction, the surrounding business community and housing providers, and the Massachusetts department of transportation.

-A municipality or group of municipalities that has developed a program plan shall hold a public meeting to consider the merits of the program plan prior to its submittal for adoption.
+- (5) a proposed management and operational plan regarding transit service delivery within the TID, which may include contracting for transit service management with an existing regional transit authority, a transportation management association, or a private service entity; - (6) the duration of any transit improvement programs, which shall be a minimum of 3 years and shall not exceed 6 years after the transit service start date; - (7) a list of the entities participating as partners in a transit improvement program; - (8) the means for setting policy and making decisions related to the transit improvement program; - (9) the target start date for the collection of funds and initiation of transit service within the TID; - (10) a careful consideration of how the TID can fill public transportation gaps not currently provided by publicly accessible local, regional, or state transit services; - (11) a proposal for communication and collaboration between Lexington, any other municipality involved in establishing the TID, any regional transit authorities and transportation management associations with relevant jurisdiction, the surrounding business community and housing providers, and the Massachusetts department of transportation. - 72 (b) The Select Board shall hold a public meeting to consider the merits of the program 73 plan, prior to its submittal for adoption.

-A separate program plan shall be adopted for each proposed TID.
-The program plan shall be adopted at the same time as the TID, as part of the TID adoption proceedings pursuant to subsection (b) of this section or, if at a different time, in the same manner as the adoption of the TID, with the same requirements of subsection (b).
+(c) A separate program plan shall be adopted for each proposed TID.
+The program plan shall be adopted at the same time as the TID, as part of the TID adoption proceedings pursuant to subsection (d) of this section or, if at a different time, in the same manner as the adoption of the TID, with the same requirements of subsection (d).
 Once adopted, a program plan shall only be substantially altered or amended after meeting the same requirements for adoption.

-- (b) A municipality or group of municipalities may, after the development of a program plan and a public meeting on the merits of said plan pursuant to subsection (a), establish a TID, as defined in section 1, within the boundaries of said municipality or municipalities by: - (1) a majority vote of the appropriate municipal legislative body of each participating municipality; provided, that the municipal legislative body of each participating municipality finds that the establishment of the TID is in the public's best interest; and - (2) a vote of the property owners subject to the fee provided for in section 5 within said TID, where a minimum of 51 per cent of property owners shall be required to vote in the affirmative and said voters casting ballots in the affirmative shall constitute at least 51 per cent of the total assessed value of land of fee-paying properties in said TID; provided, that ballots for such vote shall be sent by certified mail to each property owner in accordance with the mailing address officially on file with the municipal assessor.
+- (d) Lexington may, after the development of a program plan and a public meeting on the merits of said plan pursuant to subsections (a) and (b), establish a TID, as defined in section 1, within the boundaries of Lexington by: - (1) a majority vote of Town Meeting; provided, that Town Meeting finds that the establishment of the TID is in the public interest; and - (2) a vote of the property owners subject to the fee provided for in section 5 within said TID, where a minimum of 51 per cent of property owners shall be required to vote in the affirmative and said voters casting ballots in the affirmative shall constitute at least 51 per cent of the total assessed value of land of fee-paying properties in said TID; provided, that ballots for such vote shall be sent by certified mail to each property owner in accordance with the mailing address officially on file with the municipal assessor.